 We recognise and value the important role parents play in education as they know their child best.
 Consequently, we encourage parents to engage in an active partnership with the school.
-Maths investigation homework will be sent home at the end of each topic so that parents can help children to consolidate their learning.
+Weekly mental maths homework will be sent home so that parents can help children to consolidate their learning from that week.
 Parent workshops will be held so that parents can watch children being taught using a mastery approach and gain a better understanding of how to support mastery at home.